 We believe that parent/teacher communication is an essential ingredient in meeting the needs of your child and we welcome and encourage a close partnership.
 Your input is encouraged and your child’s portfolio is available to view at any time.

-We use an online portfolio system called EDUCA.
+We use an online portfolio system called Storypark.
 It is a system specifically designed to connect our Centre with its parents.
-It is a secure online diary which slows you to share in the experience of your child’s day and gives you an opportunity to give us valuable feedback.
+It is a secure online diary which allows you to share in the experience of your child’s day and gives you an opportunity to give us valuable feedback.